CorndelWithSoftwire/Gilded-Rose-Python/README.md

 poetry install
 ```

-To run the test, run `pytest` from inside a poetry shell.
+To run the test, run `pytest` from inside a poetry shell (which you can open by running `poetry shell`).